jtarkington77/sealed-box-ai-runbook/docs/models.md

 - Real daily use:
   - Writing, reports, notes, incident documentation.
   - RAG over a meaningful personal knowledge base.
-  - Agents for “what changed this week?”, “summarize my lab notes”, etc.
+  - Agents for "what changed this week--, "summarize my lab notes", etc.

 Limits:

 - You still have to be careful with:
   - Long-context variants.
-  - Very big models (Mixtral, 32B Qwen2.5) – they may run but won’t feel snappy.
+  - Very big models (Mixtral, 32B Qwen2.5) -- they may run but won't feel snappy.

 ---

-### 5.3 24+ GB VRAM – “comfort / high-end” (A6000-class)
+### 5.3 24+ GB VRAM -- "comfort / high-end" (A6000-class)

 Example: 4090, 5090, A6000, RTX 6000-class.